 Paris is one of my favorite travel destinations: from the bustling markets to the dreamy cafes and charming gardens, there’s something new to discover on every visit.
-My most recent trip was no exception — Jim and I spent five days in the City of Lights after meeting the rest of my family in London (which I also recommend visiting!).
-We ate, we wandered, we shopped — and I sourced some amazing pieces for the KD collection, which you can find here!
+My most recent trip was no exception — Jim and I spent a long weekend in the City of Lights after Jim's work trip in London (which I also recommend visiting!).
+We ate, we wandered, we shopped — and I sourced some amazing pieces for the KD collection!

 Below are my recommendations on where to stay, where to shop, and where to eat.